Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 You may have an uninsured motorist claim against your own auto policy.
 Texas law requires insurers to offer UM/UIM coverage, though you may have waived it.
 We review all available insurance policies to identify every potential source of recovery.

-How do I pay for medical treatment while my case is pending?
+How do I get medical treatment if I canโt afford it while my case is pending?

-We can help you access care through letters of protection, which guarantee payment to your doctors from your eventual settlement.
+We help clients access care through letters of protection, which guarantee payment to your doctors from your eventual settlement.
 This allows you to receive treatment without paying out of pocket.
+We also connect clients with a network of Dallas physicians who treat on a lien basis.

 Contact Our Dallas Personal Injury Lawyers Today